eldest-daughter/ed-questionnaire/README.md

     'django.middleware.locale.LocaleMiddleware',
     'questionnaire.request_cache.RequestCacheMiddleware',

+Change MIDDLEWARE to MIDDLEWARE_CLASSES

 If you are using Django 1.7 you will need to comment out the following line, like so:
     # 'django.middleware.security.SecurityMiddleware',
 otherwise you will get an error when trying to start the server.

-Add the questionnaire template directory as well as your own to TEMPLATE_DIRS:
+Add the questionnaire template directory as well as your own to TEMPLATES[] DIRS[]:

     os.path.abspath('./apps/ed-questionnaire/questionnaire/templates'),
     os.path.abspath('./templates'),

-And finally, add `transmeta`, `questionnaire` to your INSTALLED_APPS:
+And finally, add to your INSTALLED_APPS:

     'django.contrib.sites',
     'transmeta',